Son of slain veteran: "I believe he was protecting me"

 Mitchell went out-of-state for training and had just returned back to Texas in mid-April.
 His dad had a surgery and he wanted to be close to help him.

-Mitchell had been back in Tomball exactly one week on April 24.
-That day they went to Dallas, returned to Tomball and went out later to see a movie.
+Mitchell had been back in Spring exactly one week on April 24.
+That day they went to Dallas, returned to Spring and went out later to see a movie.

 They returned home.